josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 The following *negative* example defines the `AppComponent`, bootstraps the app, defines the `Hero` model object, and loads heroes from the server all in the same file.
-*Don't do this*.
+*Do not do this*.

 <code-example format="typescript" path="styleguide/src/01-01/app/heroes/hero.component.avoid.ts" language="typescript" header="app/heroes/hero.component.ts"></code-example>

-It is a better practice to redistribute the component and its supporting classes into their own, dedicated files.
+It is a better practice to redistribute the component and the associated supporting classes into their own, dedicated files.

 <code-tabs>